 Surrounded by love and acceptance, Isaac had a new chance at life.
 But it wasn’t going to be easy.
 Josephine had nothing to feed him but diluted cow’s milk.
 At 3 months, Isaac weighed only 6 pounds — about the same as a newborn.
 The local hospital tried blood transfusions to make him stronger, but they didn’t help.

-Then a World Vision-trained community health team worker, Auma Hendricka, stepped in to assist.
-In Uganda, many community health team workers like Auma are supplied with mobile phones with an app to capture and track the vital statistics of children and their mothers as well as provide timely, important health information.
+Then a World Vision-trained community health worker, Auma Hendricka, stepped in to assist.
+In Uganda, many community health workers like Auma are supplied with mobile phones with an app to capture and track the vital statistics of children and their mothers as well as provide timely, important health information.

 Auma had another tool at her disposal — a World Vision nutrition program called PD/Hearth that identifies local families who are successfully nourishing their children and trains those families to teach others.
 The program also weighs children, deworms them, and tests them for malaria.
 This intervention saved Isaac’s life.